Calibration of bias and scatter involved in cluster mass measurements using optical weak gravitational lensing: Method

 To capture the statistical and systematic uncertainties in the weak-lensing measurement, we measure the weak-lensing mass $M_\text{WL}$ and quantify its relationship to the true halo mass.
 The weak-lensing mass results from fitting the simulated (or measured) shear profiles onto a shear profile model \citep{applegateetal14, schrabback18a, dietrich19, stern19}.
 As such, the weak-lensing mass is dependent on the shear profile model.
 This gives us the freedom to define a model which is simple to compute at the expense of not being the most accurate on a cluster-by-cluster basis. , but might not be the most accurate on a cluster by cluster basis.
 These inaccuracies lead to biases and scatter between the weak-lensing and halo mass.
 The ultimate goal of our method is a robust determination of this bias and scatter and their respective uncertainties.

 In the following we discuss the shear profile model we use to compress the complex and realistic shear profiles simulated in our shear library into weak-lensing masses.
-First, we extract the masses assuming a NFW model $\Sigma_\text{NFW}(R |M_\text{200c})$, and a constant concentration $c_\text{NFW}=3.5$, a typical concentration for massive halos \citep[e.g.][]{child18}.
+First, we extract the WL masses assuming a NFW model $\Sigma_\text{NFW}(R |M_\text{200c})$, and a constant concentration $c_\text{NFW}=3.5$, a typical concentration for massive halos \citep[e.g.][]{child18}.
+Fixing the concentration to a constant value simplifies the WL mass extraction in the cosmological analysis at the cost of increasing the WL bias and scatter.

 Second, we use a simplified model for the mis-centered matter surface density